mfichman/winbrew/README.md

     winbrew install <package>

-Winbrew installs all packages to C:\Winbrew by default, but you can change this by setting `WINBREW_HOME`.
+Winbrew installs all packages to `%LOCALAPPDATA%` by default, but you can change this by setting `%WINBREW_HOME%`.

 Want to contribute?